xmonad/xmonad/TUTORIAL.md

 import XMonad.Hooks.StatusBar.PP
 ```

+and replace your `main` function above with:

+``` haskell
+main :: IO ()
+main = xmonad $ ewmhFullscreen $ ewmh $ xmobarProp $ myConfig
+```

+---

 _IF YOU ARE ON A VERSION `< 0.17.0`_: The `XMonad.Hooks.StatusBar` and
   `XMonad.Hooks.StatusBar.PP` modules don't exist yet.
 You can find
   everything you need in the `XMonad.Hooks.DynamicLog` module, so remove
   these two imports.

-Replace your `main` function above with:

-``` haskell
-main :: IO ()
-main = xmonad $ ewmhFullscreen $ ewmh $ xmobarProp $ myConfig
-```

-_IF YOU ARE ON A VERSION `< 0.17.0`_: The `xmobarProp` function does not
+  Further, the `xmobarProp` function does not exist in older versions.
-  exist in these versions.
-Instead of it, use `xmobar` via
+  Instead of it, use `xmobar` via `main = xmonad . ewmh =<< xmobar
-  `main = xmonad . ewmh =<< xmobar myConfig` and carefully read the part
+  myConfig` and carefully read the part about pipes later on (`xmobar`
-  about pipes later on (`xmobar` uses pipes to make xmobar talk to
+  uses pipes to make xmobar talk to xmonad).
+Do note the lack of
-  xmonad).
+  `ewmhFullscreen`, as explained above!

+---

 As a quick side-note, we could have also written